Experimental Bounds on Deformed Muon Lifetime Dilation: Revisiting time dilation computation

+In this letter, we deal with the phenomenological consequences of extending the clock postulate of Special Relativity to modified dispersion relations through the Finsler realm, by identifying the proper lifetime of an unstable particle in its comoving frame with its arc-length in spacetime.
+This expression gives the dilation of its proper lifetime $\tau$ by a deformed Lorentz factor, $\gamma_{\text{DSR}}$, which is consistent with a deformation of the Lorentz symmetry.
+This result suggests that such modification of the dilated lifetime is compatible with DSR principles.
+However, we stress that a complete analysis would require a computation of the lifetimes in the lab and comoving frames, considering possible deformations of the composition law of energy and momenta.
+Since this would require field theoretic tools based on Finsler geometry, that go beyond the scope of this letter, we limit ourselves to the proposal described in Eq.\eqref{eq:dil_time1}.

-In the next section, we will set bounds on the parameter $\xi^{(n)}$ using data from experiments measuring the anomalous magnetic moment of the muon $g-2$ at CERN.
+In the next section, section \ref{sec:bounds}, we will set bounds on the parameter $\xi^{(n)}$ using data from experiments measuring the anomalous magnetic moment of the muon $g-2$ at CERN.
 These experiments provide explicit values for the Lorentz factor and the dilated lifetime of the muon, allowing us to constrain $\xi^{(n)}$.
+Moreover, we will analyse the impact of the deformed dilated lifetime on muon-spectrum measured in the Earth in section \ref{sec:LIVEarth}.